 Obstilian.co.uk, which began in 2012, has been updated again, in December 2018.
 The first eight texts

-(on the navigation list) are new to Obstilian and replace most of those on view since June 2016.
+(on the navigation list) are new to Obstilian and replace eight of those on view since June 2016.

 However the latter will remain available to anyone who bookmarked them.
 The site provides some